 After getting shuttled to the mouth of Labyrinth Canyon, we had an awesome night sitting on the beach by the campfire and woke up early-ish the next day so we’d have plenty of time to explore Labyrinth Canyon.

 In the morning, we loaded up the kayaks with lunch, water, and gear, and set off.

 Finding the entrance to Labyrinth Canyon was pretty easy.
 If you just hug the south side of the lake, you’ll spill right into it.

-As we made our way towards the back of the canyon, the canyon walls closed in and got very tight, and It wasn’t long before the canyon was too narrow for most boats.
-We didn’t encounter a single other paddler until we reached the very end of the canyon where a few other kayakers were parked and people off exploring.
+As we made our way towards the back of the canyon, the canyon walls closed in and got very tight and It wasn’t long before the canyon was too narrow for most boats.
+We didn’t encounter any other paddlers until we reached the very end of the canyon where a few other kayakers had pulled their kayaks onto a beach and were off exploring.

 It took us about 6 hours in all to get to the back of the canyon, hike, and return to our campsite at a very leisurely pace with a few stops along the way.

 No matter when you visit, keep an eye on the weather prior to your trip.
 You’ll want to watch out for winds and thunderstorms.
 The lake can get incredibly choppy and not only would it not be fun to kayak in super rough conditions, but it can also be dangerous.

 Spring: I visited Lake Powell in mid-May and got perfect weather.
 No wind, warm daytime temps, and the water was warm enough to take a quick dip in.
 That said, you would not want to tip over and if you did, you’d want to be wearing a wet suit.
 Hypothermia does happen and it is serious.

 In spring, the water level is also lower which allows you better access to the back of the canyons and the chance of rain is lower than later in summer.